Commuter Rail Access Improvements on Track in Seattle

 Sound Transit is working to address the transit needs of residents from Kent and Auburn, Washington, two growing suburbs south of Seattle.
 The agency, which operates Sounder commuter rail, Link light rail, and regional express bus service for the metro area, is advancing a project to improve access to stations in both cities.
 It is evaluating sites for potential parking garages, as well as pedestrian, bicycle and transit improvements to help meet growing ridership demands and reduce regional congestion.
 CDM Smith is leading the first two phases of the project, which includes an alternatives analyses followed by environmental clearance and preliminary engineering of the preferred alternatives.Capturing More Commuter Rail Riders

 Sounder ridership has seen strong growth in recent years, and that trend is forecasted to continue with the overall population growth in the Puget Sound region.
 While demand is high for the service and ridership is increasing, new riders face “first-mile” challenges that limit their ability to get from their homes to Sounder stations.
-“There’s available capacity on the trains,” says Camille Tsao, AICP, CDM Smith senior project manager and transportation planner, “but if people can’t get to the stations for one reason or another, there’s a loss in potential ridership.”
+“There’s available capacity on the trains,” says Tim Boesch, AICP, CDM Smith principal project manager, “but if people can’t get to the stations for one reason or another, there’s a loss in potential ridership.”

 CDM Smith was hired by Sound Transit in 2016 to pick up where a 2012 access study by the agency left off.
 That study identified, evaluated and recommended access improvements at Kent and Auburn—chiefly new parking garages.